bjoydeep/obs-streaming/LaunchSparkJob.md

+## Launch Spark Job
+Recall we installed Spark in 2 different ways -
+- Google Spark Operator on the OpenShift cluster directly
+- Spark on the laptop

+If you want to test the Google Spark Operator, you will have to create a Spark Application CR as [shown below](#Create-a-real-Spark-Application-CR).

+If you want to test the Spark installed on laptop, you will run a Spark submit job as [shown below](#Create-a-real-Spark-Application-by-submitting-to-a-local-Spark-install).

-## Create a real Spark Application CR
+### Create a real Spark Application CR
 Spark Application can be created by creating the CR of kind `SparkApplication` as shown below.
 #### Calculate Pi
 The snip below creates a CR for launching out of the box Spark example of calculating value of pi.